 Is HVAC a Stressful Job?

-Any job can be stressful.
-HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-The proper experience and tools can help address any concerns.
-Additionally, paid training and a steady supply of work help people in the HVAC industry fend off some of the most common sources of work-related stress.
+Every job has sources of stress.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+The proper experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a consistent schedule help people in the HVAC industry avoid some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are both common during HVAC work.
-Accessing and servicing large equipment can be tiring.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Getting to specialized types of equipment can be exhausting.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work in more places than other industries.
+While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be needed, which means professionals in HVAC can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-Newer models of heating and cooling systems need less energy or produce it from renewable sources like solar and wind.
-Sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.
+As HVAC equipment becomes more complex, technicians and installers will become even more important.
+New forms of heating and cooling systems consume less energy or produce it from renewable sources like solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
-Your employer might also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation further develops your technical knowledge to maximize your capabilities.
+Earn certifications by signing up for classes at a community college or trade school.
+The time it takes to become an HVAC technician relies on the program, which is typically six months to two years.
+An HVAC company will sometimes also require NATE certification.
+Standing for North American Technician Excellence, this key accreditation further develops your technical knowledge to maximize your capabilities.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While a little math is needed, the bulk of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.

-Your work schedule may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you may have more of a set schedule during normal business hours.
+Your work schedule may vary on the work site as well as your specific skill set.
+If you work in repairs, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you will be more likely to keep to a set schedule during normal business hours.

-Like we mentioned earlier, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
-For roles assisting customers, strong customer service skills are always useful.
+As we mentioned before, you should expect the occasional job in extreme weather as well as in difficult-to-reach places.
+For roles assisting customers, strong customer service skills are always welcome.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

 With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Higher earners usually make around $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.
+However, your salary may be dependent on the area's average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary